sd17fall/softdes.web/_assignments/final-project.md

 6. **Risks:** What do you view as the biggest risks to the success of this project?
 7. **Additional Course Content:** What are some topics that we might cover in class that you think would be especially helpful for your project?

-The teaching team will either approve you to post your proposal to your project's GitHub repo and begin working or ask you to make revisions to your questionnaire response.
+The teaching team will either approve you to post your proposal to your project's GitHub repo and begin working or ask you to make revisions to your document.

 ### Architectural Review